vincor-qc/notes/history/civil-rights-in-us/lyndon-b-johnson.md

 - When the Civil Rights act was first passed, Johnson was angered by the lack of praise
 	- He was met with civil unrest instead, which made it clear that more legislation was needed
 - Due to the unrest, he signed the Civil Rights Act of 1968 (The Fair Housing Act), which banned discriminatory practices in the sale/rental of homes
+- Continued to push the civil rights legislation after JFK's death

 ## Legacy
 - His presidency was critical to the passage of important civil rights bills